Social impact assessment (SIA) for the transport sector

 Issues regarding social inequality and exclusion and how these can be linked to mobility and accessibility have led to extensive development work internationally on methods and tools for what is usually called social impact assessment or social impact assessment (SIA).
-The development has been going on for many years in Europe and internationally.
-But the development work on transport SIA has only begun in Sweden and the efforts are spread.

 Knowledge development by studying good examples

 In a recent project, researchers from VTI and the University of Gothenburg work together with planners in the Västra Götaland region.
 The aim was to test and develop methods for describing social consequences in a concrete transport infrastructure project: Metrobus.
 The project resulted in, among other things, the anthology: Socially sustainable transport planning.
 Inspiration handbook with examples from research and practice (in Swedish).

 In a new project starting in the autumn of 2022, VTI will together with the Gothenburg Region (GU) and the University of Gothenburg, develop a course in socially sustainable transport planning, with a focus on SIA and related methods.
 The syllabus will be completed during Autumn 2022 and the course will be available during the year 2023, and is addressed to transport and community planners in municipalities, regions, business and authorities.